Guidebook Updates for ‘Rick Steves Best of Europe’

 • Room numbers have been rearranged on the Uffizi's first and second floors.

-• The Duomo interior and the Museum of San Marco are now closed to visitors on Sundays.
-The Museum of San Marco's room that was formerly known the Hospice has been renovated and is now labeled as the Beato Angelico room; paintings have been rearranged.
+• Tthe Museum of San Marco are now closed to visitors on Sundays.
+The room that was formerly known as "the Hospice" has been renovated and is now labeled as the Beato Angelico room; paintings have been rearranged.

 • Florencetown tours have moved to Piazza Mentana.